swang373/pyxrdcp/README.md

 * `-j`, `--maxworkers`
   The number of concurrent workers executing copy jobs.
 The default is the number of available cores.
 * `--redirector`
-  This is the XRootD used when transforming logical filenames to XRootD URLs.
+  This is the XRootD redirector used to transform logical filenames to XRootD URLs.
 The default is the global redirector `cms-xrd-global.cern.ch`.

 And if you forget all this or want to see the usage syntax quickly, just invoke the command with the usual `-h` or `--help` option.